Zak Storm

-Zak Storm (also known as Zak Storm: Super Pirate) is an animated television series produced by Zagtoon, Method Animation, De Agostini Editore, SAMG Animation, MNC Animation, and Man of Action.
+Zak Storm (also known as Zak Storm: Super Pirate) is an independent animated television series produced by Zagtoon, Method Animation, De Agostini Editore, SAMG Animation, MNC Animation, Man of Action, SK Broadband, and ON Kids & Family.
 It debuted on Canal J in France on 2 December 2016.
 It debuted in the United States on KidsClick from 30 September 2017 to 7 January 2018, followed by Discovery Family on 14 October 2017.
-A second season was announced to be in the works in 2019, but no news has been heard about it since then.
+A second season was announced to be in the works in 2019, but as of 2026 no news has been heard about it since then.

 Premise

-When teenager Zak Storm takes his father's necklace and goes surfing, he is suddenly sucked by a giant wave and ends up in the Bermuda Triangle where he is picked up by a sentient pirate ship called the Chaos with a talking sword named Calabrass.
+When teenager Zak Storm takes his father's necklace and goes surfing, he is suddenly sucked in by a giant wave and ends up in the Bermuda Triangle where he is picked up by a sentient pirate ship called the Chaos with a talking sword named Calabrass.
 He discovers that the necklace contains a gem called the Eye of Beru, which gives him special powers, and that in order to return home, he needs to become the captain of the Chaos and unite the Seven Seas.
 He assembles a band of misfits: a ghost boy, an Atlantean princess, a Viking, and a space alien.